okyada/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 ******************************************

 You can configure your course content so that components contain other components.
-Some examples of when you would need to do this is for conditional content or A/B tests.
+For example, if you want to include conditional components or A/B tests, you have to create components inside components.
 See :ref:`Setting Up A/B Tests` for more information.

-The component that contains other components is referred to as the parent; the contained components are referred to as children.
+The component that contains other components is referred to as the *parent*; the contained components are *referred to as *children*.

 In the unit page, a parent component appears with the display name and a **VIEW** link.
 For example: